Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 Choose from 1, 2 [1]:
 ```

-I always choose the default option for the postgresql version, it's usually the latest.
+*postgresql_version* set the version of postgresql to use in the Dockerfile for production.
+This only matters if you enter *y* at the *use_docker* option.
+As I don't often use the docker and docker compose configuration provided by the cookiecutter (I create my own files), it doesn't really matter to me.
-If you don't have much experience with front-end development, your answer for the **js_task_runner** option is probably the default one (None).
+If you don't have much experience with front-end development, your answer for the *js_task_runner* option is probably the default one (None).

+### Cloud services

 ```c
 Select cloud_provider: